hyochan/ts-node-koa-example/README.md

 # ts-node-example
-Typescript node application with koa.
+Minimal typescript node application with koa.

 ## Specification
 You need to know about below techniques in able to understand the server specifications comfortably.